 Clove essential oils are all composed of eugenol, eugenyl acetate, and caryophyllene.
 Clove bud essential oil has much higher levels of eugenol (up to 90% of the oil), which gives it the stronger scent level and the need to dilute it before applying to the skin.

-Clove essential oils both elicit spicy, aromatic smell memories.
+Clove leaf essential oil elicits spicy, aromatic smell memories.
 Think pumpkin pie or Christmas mulling spices.
 Clove essential oils both blend well with essential oils like sweet orange, frankincense, bergamot, cedar, fir, patchouli, cardamom, black pepper, nutmeg, basil, vanilla and cinnamon.
-Add a blend to your hand-crafted soap bars (from our melt-and-pour bases, of course) to create a warm, spicy, creamy body wash or shampoo bar.
+Add a blend to your hand crafted soap bars (from our melt-and-pour bases, of course) to create a warm, spicy, creamy body wash or shampoo bar.

-Clove essential oils are commonly used in dental care products.
+Clove leaf essential oil is commonly used in dental care products.
 Mouthwash, toothpaste, sore gum treatments, you name it.
 The antifungal, antiviral and antimicrobial properties make it ideal to add to mouth care products.

-Clove bud essential oil is also a stimulant, so consider adding it to a massage oil, foot cream or foot soak to help improve circulation.
-Clove is also popular to bled with cinnamon and pink grapefruit to create anti-cellulite products.
+Clove leaf essential oil is also a stimulant, so consider adding it to a massage oil, foot cream or foot soak to help improve circulation.
+Clove is also popular to blend with cinnamon and pink grapefruit to create anti-cellulite products.

 Clove would also make an excellent additive to a waterless hand cleaner.
-The strong antibacterial properties would blend well in a base of Aloe Vera Gel, some organic grain alcohol, and maybe essential oils like peppermint and pink grapefruit.
+The strong antibacterial properties would blend well in a base of Aloe Vera Gel, isopropyl alcohol, and maybe essential oils like peppermint and pink grapefruit.
 Clean hands and smells good!

 Clove essential oil was tested at the Mahidol University in 2012 to show the antimicrobial effects when blended with lemongrass on the staphylococcus aureus bacteria (commonly found in acneic skin).
 The blend was shown to reduce the bacteria on the skin and it is a natural alternative to help rid the skin of acne.
 Try blending a small amount of clove and lemongrass into a facial oil for spot treatment of acne.